Cybdo/SnakeOS/README.md

 ## Getting Started

-To get started with MyOS, ensure you have the following tools installed on your system:
+To get started with SnakeOS, ensure you have the following tools installed on your system:

 - `gcc` (GNU Compiler Collection)
 - `nasm` (Netwide Assembler)